xumzheng/microsoft-graph-docs/concepts/education-graph-api-best-practices.md

 We allow filtering and ordering on select properties.

 ## Throttling
 Your application calls the assignments service.
 In some cases, you might need to make calls in the context of e.g., say a lot of students and/or resources.
 This can cause a spike in service traffic.
 In order to safeguard itself against such spikes and to make sure service remains available to all callers, the service will throttle this specific caller.
+See our [throttling limits](/graph/throttling-limits#assignment-service-limits).

 In order to make sure you build smooth user experience; the application need to ensure it is not generating lot of calls in the short span of time.
 You can implement a concurrency control using one of the following mechanisms-
 - [ConcurrentQueue](/dotnet/api/system.collections.concurrent.concurrentqueue-1)